AshikMadhu/AshikMadhu/README.md

 ### 🌟 About Me
 - 🔭 I’m currently working on *Web Development*
-- 🌱 I’m learning *HTML, CSS, Python, C,JS*
+- 🌱 I’m learning *HTML, CSS, Python, C , JS *
 - 🤝 I’m looking to collaborate on *Open Source Projects*
 - 📫 How to reach me: *ashiksjc2025@gmail.com*